csrc-sdsu/mole/doc/sphinx/source/api/examples/md/Jacobian.md

 # Curvilinear Coordinate Mimetic Operators

----
-abstract: |
+> **Author:** Miguel A. Dumett
-  This document presents mimetic differences gradient and divergence operators in structured curvilinear geometries.
-It uses mimetic interpolation operators to move quantities among the staggered grids of the mesh.
+> **Abstract:** This document presents mimetic differences gradient and divergence
+> operators in structured curvilinear geometries.
+It uses mimetic
+> interpolation operators to move quantities among the staggered grids
-author:
-- Miguel A. Dumett
-title: Curvilinear Coordinate Mimetic Operators
+> of the mesh.

 ---

 ## Introduction